nmcl/scratch/excelsior/README.md

 Various examples to try out Excelsior.
 Don't look here for much structure of refactoring - it's quick and dirty!

+Note, pretty much frozen now in preference to Graal efforts.

 ----

 Persistent testing shows for non-compiled (Excelsior):